CURRICULUM VITAE

 Inktomi Corporation

-In the Content Network Solutions Group my key role was as an expert in UNIX kernels and software portability.
-As a member of their IO Core team we were responsible for the lower, portable, and yet high performance layer.
+In the Content Network Solutions Group my key role was as an expert in UNIX kernels, software portability and performance.

 June 1999-June 2000